rjsudlow/HomeBase/README.md

 for nefarious deeds.
 Please pay special attention to all local, state, and federal laws.
 Remember:
 "With great power comes great responsibility."

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.